Mercedes-Benz W116: Fuel injection

-Hydropneumatic Suspension
+Hydropneumatic suspension

 W116 was first model from Mercedes-Benz to feature the hydropneumatic suspension system.
 While the principle is similar to Citroën’s, Mercedes-Benz made some changes.
-The hydraulic pump was driven by the timing chain instead of rubber belt for more reliability (Citroën’s system would lead to loss of hydraulic power if belt failed).
+The hydraulic pump was driven by the timing chain instead of a rubber belt for more reliability (Citroën’s system would lead to loss of hydraulic power if belt failed).
 Mercedes-Benz utilised the hard rubber dampers as temporary dampers in event of hydraulic failure.
 The height adjustment had a smaller range of height as compared to Citroën (5 cm versus 50 cm).
 Unlike Citroën, the car did not “sink” to the ground after shutting off the engine, and the driver did not have to wait for the hydraulic power to spool up and lift the car to the operating height.

 The full hydropneumatic suspension system was fitted to the 450 SEL 6.9 as standard.
-In 1977, the self-levelling rear suspension system was offered for 450 SEL as extra cost option outside the North American market.
+In 1977, the self-levelling rear suspension system was offered for 450 SEL as an extra cost option outside the North American market.

 North American sales

-North America was a key market for the W116.
-The model range for the U.S. market at launch was 280 SE, 450 SE, and 450 SEL.
-For 1975, 280 S was launched as a response to the 1973 oil crisis.
-The 6.9 was added in 1977 with the MSRP of $38,230 while 280 S and 450 SE were dropped due to slow sales.
-300 SD TURBODIESEL, the world’s first passenger car with turbocharged diesel engine, was launched in the United States and Canada in 1978: the S-Class model with turbocharged diesel engine was exclusive to the North American and Japanese markets until 1991.